 Cluster of Craters on Floor of Koval'sky Crater (ESP_062947_1485) - Request submitted: December 5, 2018; Request scheduled: December 18, 2019; Request fulfilled: December 31, 2019.
 This observation targets a cluster of ring mold craters located on the southeastern floor of Kovalski crater.
 These ring mold craters occur within a region of lobate landforms resembling both terminal and veiki moraines.
 The terrain in this area suggests that several very shallow ring mold craters occur at or near the resolution limits of CTX.
 High resolution imagery of this surface will help characterize the size distribution of ring mold craters, particularly whether there is a minimum size for such craters in this region.
 Fresh, non-ring mold craters are also present in this region, implying the disappearance of near-surface ice.
 This observation may thus help investigate the presence of ice and temporal changes in the depth to ice.

-Spectrally-Diverse Massif in Terra Sabaea (ESP_063401_1575) - Request submitted: October 10, 2019; Request scheduled: January 24, 2020; Request fulfilled: February 4, 2020.
+Spectrally-Diverse Massif in Terra Sabaea (ESP_063401_1575) - March 24, 2021 HiRISE Picture of the Day!
+Request submitted: October 10, 2019; Request scheduled: January 24, 2020; Request fulfilled: February 4, 2020.
 This observation targets a spectrally-diverse massif in Terra Sabaea.
 In THEMIS 8-7-5 decorrelation stretch imagery (tied strongly to mafic variability) indicates the possible presence of at least four spectral units.
 These include DCS purple and magenta units, typical of olivine-rich surfaces; a DCS yellow unit, typical of silica-rich surfaces; and a DCS dark green unit, which may indicate the presence of alteration minerals.
 This massif may represent a crustal block excavated during the Hellas Basin impact.
 If so, the spectrally-diverse nature of this massif may provide some insight into the petrologic variability of the deep crust under the impact site.
 High-resolution imagery of this site will help determine if there are visible textural contacts corresponding to the spectral units.
 Imagery will also be used to search for possible exposures of mega-breccia.
 Finally, the southern half of this observation examines a contact with plains material to explore the unconformity surface.

 Light-Toned Knobby Unit in Degraded Crater (Stereo Images ESP_064772_1715; ESP_065260_1715) - Request submitted: January 28, 2018; Request scheduled: May 13, 2020; Request fulfilled: May 21, 2020 This observation targets light-toned knobby units located within a heavily degraded crater.
 This unit is superficially similar to light-toned knobby deposits located within the Eridania paleolake basin, which appear to be altered ashfall deposits washed into the lake or hydrothermally altered basin floor deposits.
 The units here may be the result of a similar process.
 This observation attempts to characterize the morphology of these units e.g. crater retention within the knob forming unit and potential internal lithostratigraphy (see CTX image B19_016905_1714_XN_08S290W for hints of layering).